Matt James (television personality)

 Matthew James (born December 5, 1991) is an American television personality, businessman, and former NCAA football player.
-James is best known for being the first male African-American lead for The Bachelor in season 25.
+James is best known for being the first Black male lead for The Bachelor in season 25.

 Early life and education

 James was raised in Raleigh, North Carolina, the son of Manny and Patty James.
 Growing up, James was raised by his mother.
 He is biracial, having a Black Nigerian father and White American mother.
 James identifies as black.
 He graduated from Sanderson High School in 2010 before going to Wake Forest University.
 James obtained his Bachelor's degree in Economics from Wake Forest University in 2015 where he was also a wide receiver for Wake Forest Demon Deacons football team from 2011 to 2014.

 Professional football

 He had mini-camp tryouts with the Carolina Panthers and New Orleans Saints of the National Football League in May and June 2015, but was not signed by either team.